jpmcWorkers/jpmcWorkers.github.io/docs/carpool.md

 **A:** That’s totally fine.
 Many folks are doing hybrid work or flex hours.
 We’re encouraging people to match up with others on similar schedules — even if it's just 1–2 days a week.
 Something is better than nothing.

 **Q:** What if I need to leave early or have an emergency?
-**A:** You’re not locked in. but we are going to look into more specifics we can do/use to help here
+**A:** Carpooling is built on solidarity and looking out for each other, not just convenience.
+We don’t have funds to cover last-minute rides like Ubers however you might from saving gas money.
+We will however, do everything we can as a group to help each other out.
+That might mean finding another driver, a nearby coworker.
+You will never be left behind with us.

 **Q:** Is this approved by JPMC?
 **A:** This is an employee-led effort.
 We're not affiliated with management.
-But there’s nothing stopping coworkers from organizing smarter commutes together — and if it builds enough momentum, it might just inspire some institutional support.
+There’s nothing stopping coworkers from organizing smarter commutes together — and if it builds enough momentum, it might just inspire some institutional support.

 **Q:** Is it safe?
 **A:** You only ride with people you’re comfortable with.
 Many people start with teammates or known coworkers.
 We also encourage clear expectations and communication (no surprise 45-minute detours for coffee).